Looking for an easy meal that's guaranteed to please? These Homemade Gluten-Free Baked Chicken Nuggets fit the bill.

 Today I'm sharing with you a recipe that is truly one of our favorites–Baked Chicken Nuggets.
 I'm always on the lookout for easy recipes since my life is full. full. full.
 And since Hamburger Helper isn't on the menu for this whole foodie family (though this healthy version is) anymore, I have to figure out alternative ways to get dinner on the table in a flash.

-We just love this chicken recipe!
-It's a super easy recipe that you can put together in almost no time flat that will make your family feel like you really went out of your way for them.
+If you struggle like I do, and you're tempted to go through a drive through when time is tough, then this gluten-free chicken nuggets recipe is for you!
+It's a super-easy recipe that you can put together in almost no time flat that will make your family feel like you really went out of your way for them.

 But the other night I pulled out some thawed chicken breast out of the fridge and served up this great chicken recipe for yummy chicken chunks and well, you should have seen the smiles on my kids' (and my husband's) faces.

 You know by now that my criteria for a great recipe is one that is:

 With all of that being true about this recipe, this just might be the best homemade chicken nuggets recipe ever.